xiyuzhai-husky-lang/husky/crates/ide/husky-hover/expect-files/examples/algorithms/quick-sort/hover_result/src/lib.md

                     contents: Markup(
                         MarkupContent {
                             kind: Markdown,
-                            value: "This is a paradigm",
+                            value: "This is a form keyword\n\n",
                         },
                     ),
                     range: Some(